mechatroner/vscode_rainbow_csv/README.md

 #### Aligning/Shrinking table
-You can align columns in CSV files by clicking "Align" status-line button or using _Align_ command
+You can align columns in CSV files by clicking "Align" status-line button or using _Align_ command.
+To avoid modifying the original file you can configure the extension to align in a temp scratch file instead.
 To shrink the table, i.e. remove leading and trailing whitespaces, click "Shrink" status-line button or use _Shrink_ command